National Social Life, Health, and Aging Project (NSHAP): Round 2 and Partner Data Collection, [United States], 2010-2011 (ICPSR 34921)

 Universe View help for Universe

-Community-dwelling individuals ages 57-85, Wave 1 Respondents, and eligible non-interviewed respondents from Wave 1 (Wave 1 Non-Interviewed Respondents).
-Cohabiting spouses and romantic partners of Wave 1 Respondents and Wave 1 Non-Interviewed Respondents living within the household, age 18 years or older.
+Community-dwelling individuals ages 57-85, Round 1 Respondents, and eligible non-interviewed respondents from Round 1 (Round 1 Non-Interviewed Respondents).
+Cohabiting spouses and romantic partners of Round 1 Respondents and Round 1 Non-Interviewed Respondents living within the household, age 18 years or older.

 Unit(s) of Observation View help for Unit(s) of Observation

 Data Type(s) View help for Data Type(s)

 Mode of Data Collection View help for Mode of Data Collection